madhu0706/hfo_engine/README.md

 Core changes made:
 1)

-Installation guide:
-1) Clone the repository: git clone https://github.com/madhu0706/hfo_engine

-2) Replace the Mock Plugins in the ~\Micromed\BrainQuickEEG\Plugins directory with Plugins present in the https://github.com/madhu0706/hfo_engine/tree/main/HFO_ENGINE_Plugins/hfo_plugins folder.
-   a) Micromed.ExternalCalculation.Common.dll
-   b) Micromed.ExternalCalculation.HfoEnginePluginExternalCalculation.dll
-   c) Micromed.ExternalCalculation.HfoEnginePluginExternalCalculation.deps.json
-   d) Micromed.ExternalCalculation.HfoEnginePluginExternalCalculation.pdb

-3) Create a folder 'hfo_engine' in the ~\Micromed\BrainQuickEEG\Plugins directory.

-4) Copy all the folders and files from hfo_engine/UI/HFO_ENGINE/bin/Release/net6.0-windows/win-x64 github to ~\Micromed\BrainQuickEEG\Plugins\hfo_engine.

-5) Make sure to create a temp and logs folder in the ~\Micromed\BrainQuickEEG\Plugins\hfo_engine directory to copy temporary trc files and log files.

-6) Open External calculation from Brain quick agent and select HFO Engine calculation from the dropdown.

-7) HFO Engine will be ready to use.
+## Usage Instructions

+1. Open External Calculation:
+    * Launch the BrainQuickEEG agent.
+    * Open the "External calculation" feature.
+    * Select "HFO Engine calculation" from the dropdown menu.

+2. Configure Trace File Path:
-8) The trace file path will be auto populated if you open HFO_ENGINE through the Brain Quick software.
-Click on Save.
+    * The trace file path should be automatically populated.

-9) Select the montages and select time interval.

-10) Click on Start.
-Once the event file is processed it will get saved in the C:\system98\temp directory.
+    * Click "Save" to confirm.

+3. Select Montages and Time Interval:
+    * Choose the desired montages for analysis.
+    * Specify the time interval for processing.

+4. Start Analysis:
+    * Click "Start" to begin the HFO detection process.
+    * The processed event file will be saved to `C:\system98\temp`.

+5. Completion Message:
-11) You will get a message "Analysis Completed.
-Please close the HFO_ENGINE."
+    * Once the analysis is complete, a message "Analysis Completed.
+Please close the HFO_ENGINE." will appear.

+6. Close HFO Engine:
-12) Close the HFO_ENGINE application.
-Wait until the calculation is finished and click on Ok.
+    * Close the HFO_ENGINE application.
+    * Wait for the calculation to finish.
+    * Click "OK" in the BrainQuickEEG agent.

+7. View Results:
-13) The Event file is created and Annotations are auto-populated in the Brain Quick Agent.
+    * The event file is created.
+    * Annotations are automatically populated in the BrainQuickEEG agent.

 Listserv for users: send email to hfoengine-request@freelists.org with 'subscribe' in the Subject field (no quotes)